-Top “Tips to Quit” for the New Year
+Top “Tips to Quit”

 At the NYS Smokers’ Quitline, we know that quitting can be difficult.
 For most smokers, smoking is a part of your daily routine.
 Just waking up in the morning can be enough to make you crave a cigarette.
 The good news about quitting is that it’s going to make you feel so much better.
 Climbing stairs will be easier, you’ll be able to be more active without getting as tired, and if you have children or pets you will be saving them from harmful secondhand-smoke exposure.
 Another bonus is that you will be saving a lot of money; in fact, a pack-a-day smoker in New York could save up to $3,700 a year!

 Everyone knows that smoking causes cancer, heart disease and a lot of other illnesses.
 That is why quitting smoking is the single most important thing you can do to improve your health.
 A lot of people have successfully quit, and so can you!
 In fact, today in the US there are more former smokers than current smokers.
-The New Year is coming and you can join thousands of other smokers who have resolved to quit in 2012.

 Identify your reason(s) for wanting to quit